R-16 intercontinental ballistic missile

 An original ground-based launch complex for the R-16 would be built on the right (Eastern) flank of Tyuratam two surface pads at Site 41 and processing area at Site 42.
 The 2nd Test Directorate was formed in Tyuratam specifically for the R-16 operations.

 In March 1960, under a directive from Deputy Chairman of Soviet of Ministers Dimitriy Ustinov, the R-16 developers contacted Leningrad-based TsKB-34 (KBSM) to study the possibility of development a silo-based launch complex for the R-16.
 On May 30, 1960, the government issued an official assignment for the development of the silo-based missile designated R-16U (8K64U).
 The silo-based complex for the missile was designated Sheksna-V. The specifics of the silo launch required changes in the design of the missile itself.
 For example, high-pressure nitrogen gas tanks were used to pressurize fuel tanks on both stages and the oxidizer tank on the second stage.
-Preliminary design of the silo complex was under review in March and October 1960.
+The preliminary design of the silo complex was under review in March and October 1960.
 The blueprints of the complex were completed by March 1961.

 In August 1960, the propulsion units of both stages fir the R-16 were tested in NIIKhimmash's Zagorsk facility.